chafin123/advice-generator-app-main/README.md

 Users should be able to:

-- Generate advice upon clicking t ebutton
+- Generate advice upon clicking the button

 ### Links